 The best part about these cables is that they are designed to support monitors with a high color bit depth.

 Also Read: How to Check HDMI Cable Version?

-DP 1.2 is one of the most popular port that is used to connect displays with higher than FHD resolution.
-Therefore, in case if you are missing an HDMI 1.4 but if you have a DP 1.2 port, then you can give it a try.
+DP 1.2 is one of the most popular ports to connect displays with higher than FHD resolution.
+Therefore, if you are missing an HDMI 1.4, try it with a DP 1.2 port.

 Also Read: Can I Plug HDMI 2.1 Cable Into a 1.4 Port?